 It’s perfect fodder for Cash as he tells the story of a tragic inmate and once again excels when he has to transfer the emotions of others into his own words.

-11. ‘Have You Seen The Rain’ – originally by Creedence Clearwater Revival
+11. ‘Have You Seen The Rain’ – Creedence Clearwater Revival

 Rainbow is quite possibly one of Cash’s worst albums.
 It’s a stark reminder of the singer’s fallow period.
 1985 was a crazy year for music and the singer puts in all of the eighties studio flourishes you may expect.